 click the [Redraw] button.
 This is the

 only situation where clicking the [Redraw] is necessary.

 Trust us, it's far simplier than it sounds.
 But if you want to be walked through an example, see the Tutorial.

 When you have initiated any map request, the message:

-will appear directly under the applet buttons and above the current map.
+will appear directly under the interface buttons and above the current map.
 Also, on Netscape and Internet Explorer, the message at the bottom of the browser

 At this point the next map image should begin loading and being displayed on the browser.